 Each farm or ranch must be managed for bird habitat according to three levels of protocols, including general habitat protocols that apply to all sites, regional protocols that are specific to states or ecoregions, and ranch-specific management requirements.
 Each rancher will help to create a Habitat Management Plan that is uniquely developed for their operations to address site-specific habitat goals and bird conservation opportunities.

-Livestock must be able to freely graze open grasslands.
+Livestock must be able to freely graze in open grasslands.
 The protocols prohibit the use of antibiotics and animal byproducts.
 Our certified ranches ensure that the animals never visit a feedlot, therefore are never fed GMO corn or injected with hormones or antibiotics to stimulate their growth.

 - Less total fat